-Embodied Interventions is a week-long performative platform for the research-creation projects of LePARC’s student membership.
+Embodied Interventions is a performative platform for the research-creation projects of LePARC’s student membership that began in 2019.

 The student-led event culminates in a weekend of presentations, performances, discussions, workshops and reflections to share the various projects and practices of our cluster.

-Members of the extended LePARC community are invited to lead embodied interventions in this new reality.
-We are interested in how our sharing of ideas, processes, and scores can generate experiences, creative thinking and solidarity.
-The basic format we propose includes, an introductory virtual meeting session in which you share a prompt, a score, an idea, a process.
-This intervention can happen in real time, or in a given interval (eg: for 30 minutes each day, 1 full day, on your own time).
-Then once the duration of the prompt is over participants reconvene for a reflective discussion and to share documentation of their exploration.
+Members of the extended LePARC community were invited to lead embodied interventions in this new reality.
+The basic format began with an introductory virtual meeting session in which collaborators shared a prompt, a score, an idea, or a process.
+The group then decided how explorations should happen: in real time, individually, daily, weekly, virtually, at home, or along a specific site at different times.
+Once the duration of the prompt was over, participants reconvened for a reflective discussion and to share documentation of their exploration.

 Intervals in the spring of 2020 were initiated by Sarah Wendt and Pascal Dufaux, and lo bil with contributions from Aaron Richmond, Melina Scialom, Victoria Stanton, Olivia McGilchrist, Kasey Pocius, Lucy Fandel, Ayam Sabah, Paule Gilbert, and Xdzunúm Trejo.